Discover how you can get more out of your Velocity membership with these family-friendly features.

 - An adoption or foster parent registration certificate

-It’s a good idea to have these details handy before you call so that you can refer to it when you’re asked.
+It’s a good idea to have these details handy before you call so that you can refer to it as necessary.
 That way the Membership Pause can be set up as quickly as possible and you can get on with things.

 As the name suggests, this feature gives you the option of transferring points from your account to that of another family member.
 All you have to do is login to your account, select “Points Transfer – Family”, fill out their details, and tick the terms and conditions boxes.
 You can even send a message with the points if you want.
 We've highlighted the steps here.